ggemre/nixos-config/README.md

 ## Overview

-First of all, to explain what NixOS is, it's best if I just quote random comments from [DistroWatch](https://distrowatch.com/table.php?distribution=nixos):
+First of all, to explain what NixOS is, here are a couple of random comments from [DistroWatch](https://distrowatch.com/table.php?distribution=nixos):

 One NixOS user writes: